Cavalier King Charles Spaniel

 Interesting facts about the Cavalier King Charles Spaniel

-King Charles II was so devoted to his spaniels that he issued a royal decree allowing the dogs into any public building, including Parliament - a law that technically still stands today in Britain
+King Charles II was so devoted to his spaniels that he issued a royal decree allowing them into any public building, including Parliament—a law that technically still stands today in Britain.

-Charlotte York's beloved dog in the hit HBO series "Sex and the City" was a Cavalier King Charles Spaniel, introducing many people worldwide to this charming breed
+The breed's popularity soared after Charlotte York's beloved dog in the hit HBO series "Sex and the City" was a Cavalier King Charles Spaniel.

-When the Stuart dynasty fell from power, it became politically dangerous to own these "royal" dogs, and the breed nearly disappeared completely
+When the Stuart dynasty fell from power, it became politically dangerous to own these 'royal' dogs, and the breed's numbers dwindled to near extinction.

 FAQ